mjr912/JM-Mar-2023-Demo/README.md

  >2.
 Main class: This class is reponsible for selecting the various operation to be done in this application.
  >3.
 DeleteEmployee: This class is to delete an employee data from the database.
  >4.
 ViewEmployee: This class is responsible to view the employee data.
  >5.
-AddEmployee: This class is responsible for adding an employee information into teh database.
+AddEmployee: This class is responsible for adding an employee information into the database.

 # Prerequisites

 MySQL Database: This application uses MySQL database for storing the employee data.
 Create a database named employeeDetails for storing the employee information and Admin for storing the admin credentials.
-The db_admin.sql contains the sql query used to create the admin table for login and db_emploeeDetails.sql contains the sql query used to create the employeeDetails table for storing the employee details.
+The db_admin.sql contains the sql query used to create the admin table for login and db_employeeDetails.sql contains the sql query used to create the employeeDetails table for storing the employee details.

 # Installation